AlexBestoso/cryptologists_toolkit/README.md

 # cryptologists_toolkit
 [bug] Code only works in ubuntu vm.
 I belive the error is because I treat a pointer like it's an array.
-Will be fixed in the next update
+Will be fixed in the next update. free(): invalid next size (fast)

 Built to help you learn.
 It's nothing that hasn't already been broken.